risk/r-pipeline/README.md

 # r-pipeline

+**Note**: Sorry for the confusion with the homepage and repository URLs in the previous versions.
+They have been corrected in the latest release.

 A **Type-Safe** TypeScript utility library for creating and managing data processing pipelines with unified sync/async support.

 r-pipeline is built around the idea that data should flow as types do — safely, predictably, and with responsibility.
 Now with **unified sync/async pipeline support** in a single, powerful API.